Vancouver, BC V6B 1H5

 About Tides Canada:

-This charity report is an update that is being reviewed by Tides Canada.
+This charity report is an update that has been sent to Tides Canada for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December